Nodeguardians/ng-frontend-application/README.md

 ## Requirements

-- Use useQuery hook from react-query to fetch data from the API.
+- Use useQuery hook from react-query to fetch data from the API for the `/quests` page.
+- Leverage the NextJs features to statically generate the `/quests/:questSlug` pages.
 - Use Styled Components to style the application.
 - Use Jotai to manage the "Airdrop Rewards to the Guardian" logic.
 - Make sure the application is fully functional on both desktop and mobile devices.